Editor Religious Programmes: Roger Childs

 RTÉ Religious Programmes commissioning budget for 2013-14 is already fully committed to Worship programmes, following previous commissioning processes.

 However, we would welcome proposals with funding from other sources, which will broaden and enrich the existing Religious slate.
 A number of possible sources of funding are listed below.
 No slots are currently allocated to these ideas, but all areas of the schedule are open to consideration.

-It's important that proposals don't replicate ideas and types of programming currently available from Religious Programmes' five main in-house strands:
+It's important that proposals don't replicate ideas and types of programming currently available from Religious Programmes' existing strands:

 Would You Believe?
 (Ireland's longest-running documentary series covers a broad range of religious and spiritual subjects, using a variety of narrative styles and approaches, from profiles to investigations.)

 The Meaning of Life, with Gay Byrne (one-to-one interviews with a broad range of public figures about the way life shapes, and is shaped by, their beliefs and moral values.)

 Beyond Belief (Mick Peelo presents a series of studio-based discussions, exploring the interface between religion and current affairs.)

 The Moment of Truth (Blathnaid n Chofaigh explores the context and consequences of life-changing religious, ethical and social choices through one-to-one interviews.)